jibrankhan/Domination/README.md

 Bulld the project again.

-Now put back the planrecognition folder from where you removed it and uncomment all the lines you commented out in RiskGame.java
+Now uncomment everything you had commented previously.

-Build again.
+Build the project again.

 That should be it working!
 Enjoy!